Gallardo994/LaptopToolBox/docs/README.md

 - "Max charge" button (MacOS-style) to ignore battery charge limit only once
 - Fix display detection if Mux is switched to dGPU-only
 - Optimize overall code and reduce CPU usage, fix tons of allocations
+- Add tests

 Regressions:
 - TODO: Right-clicking tray icon currently has no effect

+The code is currently in "transition" state, meaning that most parts still require rework.

 ## Why?